Looking for a simple, delicious appetizer? Lemon Garlic Herb Marinated Olives with Feta are quick and easy — but your guests don’t need to know that!

 - Lemon Cupcakes with Lemon Chips by Seeded at the Table

-Good luck keeping your little appetizer pick out of the bowl.
+Good luck keeping your little appetizer pick out of the bowl of these marinated olives.

 - 1 tbsp finely minced fresh dill